Nigeria’s rising retail, trade jobs not translating to economic growth

-New jobs created in the small-scale retail and trade sectors following COVID-19 pandemic, have not been as productive with only a few yielding secure earnings, a recent World Bank report has said.
+New jobs created in the small-scale retail and trade sectors following the COVID-19 pandemic have not been productive with only a few yielding secure earnings, a recent World Bank report has said.

 The report titled ‘COVID-19 in Nigeria: Frontline Data and Pathways for Policy’ noted that in February 2021, around 26 percent of the working-age population (15 – 64 years of age) were engaged in retail and trade activities, an apparent increase from 17 percent in January-February 2019.